-The Company subsequently measures all investments in equity instruments other than subsidiary companies, associate company and joint venture company at fair value.
-The Company has elected to present fair value gains and losses on such equity investments in other comprehensive income and there is no subsequent reclassification of these fair value gains and losses to the Statement of Profit and Loss.
+The Company subsequently measures all investments in equity instruments other than subsidiary, joint venture and associate company at fair value.
+The Company has elected to present fair value gains and losses on such equity investments in other comprehensive income and there is no subsequent reclassification of these fair value gains and losses to the Standalone Statement of Profit and Loss.
 Dividends from such investments continue to be recognised in profit or loss as other income when the right to receive payment is established.

-Changes in the fair value of financial assets at fair value through profit or loss are recognised in the Statement of Profit and Loss.
-Impairment losses (and reversal of impairment losses) on equity investments measured at FVOCI are not reported separately from other changes in fair value.
+Changes in the fair value of financial assets at fair value through profit or loss are recognised in the Standalone Statement of Profit and Loss.
+Impairment losses (and reversal of impairment losses) on equity investments measured at FVTOCI are not reported separately from other changes in fair value.